PkmX/hoj/README.md

 ```
 $ pushd EasySandbox && make all runtests && popd
-$ ln -s EasySandbox/EasySandbox.so EasySandbox.so
+$ ln -s EasySandbox/EasySandbox.so libEasySandbox.so
 ```

 # Running